Coalfire-Research/Red-Baron/README.md

 - A resources ```count``` parameter cannot be a dynamic value which means we must pass it as a module variable instead of inferring it from the length of the list we give it as a argument (https://github.com/hashicorp/terraform/issues/14677)

-- LetsEncrypt cert creation using the TLS challenge currently doesn't work due to the third-party terraform ACME plugin implementation (https://github.com/paybyphone/terraform-provider-acme#using-http-and-tls-challenges).
-(I probably could get it to work with some extra tinkering)
+~- LetsEncrypt cert creation using the TLS challenge currently doesn't work due to the third-party terraform ACME plugin implementation (https://github.com/paybyphone/terraform-provider-acme#using-http-and-tls-challenges).
+(I probably could get it to work with some extra tinkering)~

 - The GoDaddy modules replace **all** of the DNS entries instead of adding the specified record to the existing zone file due to the implementation of the third-party provider (https://github.com/n3integration/terraform-godaddy).
 (Not ideal and definitely need to work on this, but it will due for now)